‘The Green Intervention’, Hong Kong Central Market, 2016 + [ second prize awarded ]

 High Technology of Wood Structure (Kerto LVL)

-To realize the tall wooden building, Kerto-S LVL(Laminated Veneer Lumber) beams are used as the primary structural system.
-Due to the advantage of Kerto LVL types(lightweight, stiffness, quick installation, noise control, long span, strength, fire resistance, etc), they are used for other architectural elements.
-Specifically, Kerto-T LVL studs are used for long vertical louvers & wall studs and Kerto-Q panels are used for various size of vegetation container & load-bearing external / internal walls and Kerto-Ripa floor elements are refered to develop the floor system.
+To construct a tall wooden building, we are utilizing Kerto-S LVL (Laminated Veneer Lumber) beams as the primary structural system.
+Thanks to the benefits of Kerto LVL (lightweight, stiffness, quick installation, noise control, long spans, strength, fire resistance, etc.), it is also employed in various other architectural elements.
+For instance, Kerto-T LVL studs are utilized for long vertical louvers and wall studs, Kerto-Q panels for differently-sized vegetation containers as well as load-bearing external and internal walls, and Kerto-Ripa floor elements are referred to in the development of the floor system.

 The City Above The City Int’l Competition for Architect Group